Machine Unlearning under Overparameterization: From Theory to Practice

 { }

-\textbf{Data Poisoning.} We train a shallow network on retain samples $(x_r, y_r) \in \Data_r$ with $y_r = \sin(x_r)$ and forget samples $(x_f, y_f) \in \Data_f$ with $y_f = 1.5$, over input domain $\mathcal{X} = [-15,15] \subseteq \Re$.
+\textbf{Data Poisoning.} We train a shallow neural network on retain samples $(x_r, y_r) \in \Data_r$ with $y_r = \sin(x_r)$ and forget samples $(x_f, y_f) \in \Data_f$ with $y_f = 1.5$, over input domain $\mathcal{X} = [-5\pi,5\pi] \subseteq \Re$.
 We evaluate the output $\btheta$ of each unlearning method by measuring the deviation from the retain set trend, given by $\sup_{\x \in \mathcal{X}} \left| f(\btheta, \x) - \sin(\x) \right|$.
-Results are reported in Table \ref{tab:sinwave-exp} as the median over 20 trials along with the range of the central 10 trials, with visualizations in Figure \ref{fig:sin-test-100epochs}.
-With just 10 epochs, the results vary widely, but they become more consistent as the number of unlearning epochs increases.
-We observe in general that the methods which mainly descend the loss on $\Data_r$ (GD, NGD, Ridge) struggle to escape from the initial solution which fits the poisoned samples, while the methods which include ascent (NGP, GA) diverge from the sine curve in regions unrelated to the forget points.
+Results are reported in Table \ref{tab:sinwave-exp} as the median over 10 trials with visualizations in Figure \ref{fig:sin-test-100epochs}.
+Retrain fails to closely capture the retain set trend $y = \sin(x)$, while the (regularized) loss descent methods (GD, NGD, Ridge) struggle to simultaneously escape the influence of the forget set and fit to the retain set.
+GA is unstable and diverges from the retain set.
+Due to this instability, we found that NGP performed best when the loss-ascent coefficient was near zero, causing it to behave like GD.

-\textbf{Multi-Class Label Erasure.} We use MNIST and CIFAR-10 \citep{lecun:2010:mnist,krizhevsky:2009:cifar}, creating red, green, and gray copies of each image.
-The model is trained to predict both content (digit or object) and color.
-The retain set $\Data_r$ contains all content classes only in gray, while the forget set $\Data_f$ contains all colors.
+\textbf{Multi-Class Label Erasure.} We use the CIFAR-10 \citep{krizhevsky:2009:cifar} and Tiny ImageNet \citep{tinyimagenet} datasets, creating red, green, and gray copies of each image.
+We train modified ResNet-18 and ResNet-50 models on CIFAR-10 and Tiny ImageNet, respectively, to jointly predict image class and color.
+The retain set $\Data_r$ contains all image content classes only in gray, while the forget set $\Data_f$ contains all colors.
 The ground truth unlearned model predicts gray content well and always predicts gray color with probability 1, regardless of input.
-We evaluate retain quality by accuracy on gray-colored test samples, and forget quality by the mean squared error between the predicted gray probability and the ideal value of 1 across all colored inputs.
-Figure~\ref{fig:multi-erase-experiment} shows the Pareto frontier for each method.
-Each point is a median over 5 trials for one hyperparameter setting, with shaded uncertainty as half the interquartile range.
-The optimal point $(1,0)$ indicates perfect retain accuracy and zero gray prediction error.
-The ground truth unlearned model is labeled GT.
-Our method \alg performs best in both tasks, though all methods struggle to preserve accuracy on CIFAR-10, a harder task than to MNIST.
-We observe that descent-based methods (GD, NGD, Ridge) often remain near the initial model (upper right region), which is already near-optimal on $\Data_r$ and provides weak gradients for unlearning.
+We evaluate retain quality by accuracy on gray-colored test samples, and we measure forget quality error as the mean squared error between the model’s predicted probability of an image being gray and the target value of 1 for all colored inputs.